dnanexus/wdlTools/doc/AutoCoercionsConsideredHarmful.md

 # Automatic coercions considered harmful
 _Written by O. Rodeh._

-This page describes a line of thought regarding type checking for WDL programs, it reflects only the author's point of view.
+This page describes a line of thought regarding type checking for WDL programs.
 It is based on experience acquired while working with DNAnexus customers on their WDL pipelines.
 The author also wrote a WDL type checker, evaluator, and cloud executor.

 # Coercions